Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Introduction

-We will comment on the connection between our results and modular representation theory.
-Let $G$ be a semisimple, simply connected algebraic group with root system $\Phif$ over an algebraically closed field of characteristic $p$.
+We will comment on the connection between our results and modular representation theory of reductive groups.
+In this setting, our work builds a framework through which to view Andersen's conjecture on tilting characters.
+Let $G$ be a semisimple, simply connected algebraic group with root system $\Phif$ over an algebraically closed field of characteristic $p\geq h$, where $h$ is the Coxeter number of $\Phif$.
+The representation theory of $G$ is controlled by the \emph{dual} affine Weyl group, so we now take $\W=\Wf \ltimes \ZZ\Phi_{\rm f}^\vee$, with corresponding $p$-affine subgroup $\Wp=\Wf \ltimes p\ZZ\Phi_{\rm f}^\vee$ and minimal length right coset representatives $\Wpcosets$.
 We write $\cdot_p$ for the $p$-dilated dot action, i.e.~for $w \in \W$ and $\lambda$ a weight,

 where $\rho$ is the half-root sum.
-We also write $A_0$ for the dominant weights in the interior of the fundamental ($\rho$-shifted) $p$-alcove.
-We call $w \in \W$ dominant if $w \cdot_p \lambda$ is dominant for any $\lambda \in A_0$.
+We also write $C_p$ for the dominant weights in the interior of the fundamental ($\rho$-shifted) $p$-alcove.
+We call $w \in \W$ dominant if $w \cdot_p \lambda$ is dominant for any $\lambda \in C_p$.

 A \defnemph{tilting module} is a $G$-module with a filtration by Weyl modules and a filtration by dual Weyl modules.
-For each dominant weight $\lambda$ there is exactly one indecomposable tilting module $T(\lambda)$ with highest weight $\lambda$ \cite{ringel,donkin-ontilting}.
-When $p \geq 2h-2$ (where $h$ is the Coxeter number of $\Phif$), there is a formula for the character of the simple $G$-modules in terms of the characters of the indecomposable tilting modules.
-In the analogous setting of quantum groups at an $\ell$th root of unity, Soergel proved a character formula for the indecomposable tilting modules $T_\ell(\lambda)$ in terms of antispherical Kazhdan--Lusztig polynomials \cite{soergel-KL,soergel-kacmoody}.
+For each dominant weight $\lambda$ there is (up to isomorphism) exactly one indecomposable tilting module $T(\lambda)$ with highest weight $\lambda$ \cite{ringel,donkin-ontilting}.
+When $p \geq 2h-2$ there is a formula for the character of the simple $G$-modules in terms of the characters of the indecomposable tilting modules.
+In the analogous setting of quantum groups at an $l$th root of unity, Soergel proved a character formula for the indecomposable tilting modules $T_l(\lambda)$ in terms of antispherical Kazhdan--Lusztig polynomials \cite{soergel-KL,soergel-kacmoody}.
 By a lifting argument, Andersen observed in \cite[\S 4.2]{andersen-sumformula} that quantum tilting characters form a lower bound for modular tilting characters in the following sense.

-\begin{obs*}[Andersen] Let $\lambda \in A_0$.
+\begin{obs*}[Andersen] Let $\lambda \in C_p$.
 For any $r \in \NN$ and any dominant $x \in \W$,

 \end{obs*}